platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 This widget makes use of the `pe-business-impact-details` widget, for the content of the expanded drawer.
 This additional widget is included in the update set.

-The entire incident object is passed through to the nested widget.
-Though the details widget it is not built to be used on its own, it could be altered to do so by adapting some server calls from the parent widget.
+The details widget can also be used on its own, given an alert's sys_id.

 ## Sass Variables